Ionosphere: Overview

 A variety of experiments, such as HAARP (High Frequency Active Auroral Research Program), involve high power radio transmitters to modify the properties of the ionosphere.
 These investigations focus on studying the properties and behavior of ionospheric plasma, with particular emphasis on being able to understand and use it to enhance communications and surveillance systems for both civilian and military purposes.
 HAARP was started in 1993 as a proposed twenty-year experiment, and is currently active near Gakona, Alaska.

 The SuperDARN radar project researches the high- and mid-latitudes using coherent backscatter of radio waves in the 8 to 20 MHz range.
 Coherent backscatter is similar to Bragg scattering in crystals and involves the constructive interference of scattering from ionospheric density irregularities.
 The project involves more than 11 countries and multiple radars in both hemispheres.

 Scientists are also examining the ionosphere by the changes to radio waves, from satellites and stars, passing through it.
 The Arecibo Telescope located in Puerto Rico, was originally intended to study Earth's ionosphere.

 Ionograms

-Ionograms show the virtual heights and critical frequencies of the ionospheric layers and which are measured by an ionosonde.
-An ionosonde sweeps a range of frequencies, usually from 0.1 to 30 MHz, transmitting at vertical incidence to the ionosphere.
+Ionograms are plots of virtual height of radio frequency reflection versus frequency.
+An ionosonde transmits an approximate range of frequencies, 0.5 to 25 MHz, as pulses or continuous wave-FM.
+The received signal includes transit time, frequency, amplitude, phase, polarization, Doppler shift, and spectrum shape.
+True height of layers, and line of sight velocity may also be derived from the measurements.
+An array of receiving antennas can provide information of any irregularities in the ionospheric layers.

 As the frequency increases, each wave is refracted less by the ionization in the layer, and so each penetrates further before it is reflected.
 Eventually, a frequency is reached that enables the wave to penetrate the layer without being reflected.
 For ordinary mode waves, this occurs when the transmitted frequency just exceeds the peak plasma, or critical, frequency of the layer.
-Tracings of the reflected high frequency radio pulses are known as ionograms.
 Reduction rules are given in: "URSI Handbook of Ionogram Interpretation and Reduction", edited by William Roy Piggott and Karl Rawer, Elsevier Amsterdam, 1961 (translations into Chinese, French, Japanese and Russian are available).